 The serious issues of our day are the outer manifestations of the loss of our spiritual inheritance.
 There is no quick solution, but theosophy is an abundant granary of ideas and ideals by which we can live and by so doing share — not as dogma but as tools to continue the journey of all nature — in an upwardly, inwardly, infinite, spiraling evolution.

-(Reprinted from Sunrise magazine, October/November 1991; © copyright 1991 by Theosophical University Press; paper read at the Friendship Meeting held under the auspices of The Theosophical Society (Pasadena) at Volksabdij, Ossendrecht, Netherlands, July 18-23, 1991)
+(From Sunrise magazine, October/November 1991; © copyright 1991 by Theosophical University Press; paper read at the Friendship Meeting held under the auspices of The Theosophical Society (Pasadena) at Volksabdij, Ossendrecht, Netherlands, July 18-23, 1991)